TimIsabella/FDM_3D_Printer_FlowManager/README.md

 This measurement is then sent by serial to the ESP8266 module that contains a small webserver that wirelessly transmits g-code commands to any WiFi enabled printer to continuously adjust the flow rate live.

+Theoretically, with the precise inclusion of the encoder combined with diameter measurements, the exact length to the nozzle tip can be offset with near perfect extrusion precision, making literally any FDM printer capable of detailed prints previously unheard of while also eliminating failures.

 ## Future Work?
 Production for this project stopped in early 2020.
 Although the diameter measurement function performed far better than I ever anticipated, however I ran into difficulty with proprietary communication